yuki-koyama/selph/README.md

 Please visit our project page for details: <http://koyama.xyz/project/SelPh/>

 ### Languages and Runtime Environments
-C++11 is used mainly.
-Real-time photo color enhancement is written by using programmable shaders, which require OpenGL 3.2 and GLSL 3.3 supports.
+Main functionality is written in C++11.
+Real-time photo color enhancement is written in programmable shaders, which require support of both OpenGL 3.2 Core Profile and GLSL 3.3.

 ## Set Up